dhawale-lab/dhawale-lab.github.io/_members/barnopriyo-dutta.md

 ---

- I am a fifth year undergraduate student in the BS-MS program at IISc, majoring in Biology.
-I am interested in computational and systems neuroscience with a focus on the neural basis of learning.
-I joined the lab for my Master's project in which I plan to use a simulation-based approach to understand neural mechanisms of reinforcement learning in continuous environments typical of motor learning tasks.
+ Barnopriyo was an undergraduate student in the BS-MS program at IISc, majoring in Biology.
+He did his Master's project in the lab in 2024-25, where he used a simulation based approach to understand how task structure may shape strategies for learning in complex, multi-choice environments.
+He is now a PhD student in the Sainsbury-Wellcome Centre at University College London.